fbpx

 Brasato al Barolo

-If you love Barolo wine from the Piedmont region, then don’t miss this dish of beef marinated in vino!
+If you love Barolo wine from the Piedmont region, don’t miss this dish of beef marinated in vino!
 Not only does this taste incredible with a glass of red wine, but it’s the perfect comfort food.

 Carne Cruda

 Translating to “raw meat,” you’ll find this Italian take on steak tartare in the Piedmont, Italy region.
-The ingredients list is minimal but the flavor packs a punch—some finely chopped beef, salt, pepper, lemon juice, garlic, and oil.
+The ingredients list is minimal, but the flavor packs a punch—some finely chopped beef, salt, pepper, lemon juice, garlic, and oil.

 Fun fact: carpaccio, a dish invented in the 1950s in Venice, is based on carne cruda.